optimise-group/click-for-yealink/readme.md

 # Sippy Click for Yealink

-Click2Dial browser extension for Yealink devices.
+Sippy Click browser extension for Yealink devices.

 This is a native extension that should work with desk phones from Yealink.